-The Wrightslaw “All About Tests & Assessments” book was published three years ago.
-Receiving rave reviews, this book has since served as a reference guide for parents, teachers, and therapists to better understand how to use tests and assessments to identify students’ challenges and to guide them developing a customized learning plan.
+“All About Tests & Assessments,” co-authored by the Stern Center’s Director of Evaluations, Melissa Farrall, is a comprehensive guide for parents, teachers, and therapists looking to understand how to use tests and assessments to identify students’ challenges and to guide them developing a customized learning plan.

 For parents just starting the diagnosis process, you probably have a long list of questions and concerns regarding the best way to help your child.
 This book addresses those common questions and helps ensure you are a well-informed and well-prepared advocate for your child.
 This book even suggests additional helpful resources, both online and in print, for the particularly curious parent to explore.

 Some questions that this book will help answer are: